 While the poolish matures, toast the whole almonds in a medium/hot pan for 2-3 minutes, stirring or tossing frequently.
 Roughly chop them and set aside for later.

-In a large mixing bowl, combine 1 3/4 cups (210g) all-purpose flour with the lard, salt and black pepper.
+In a large mixing bowl, combine 1 3/4 cups (210g) all-purpose flour with the lard, salt, black pepper and the poolish.
 Add 10 tsp.
 (50ml) of water.
 Mix together in the bowl by hand, then transfer to a lightly floured surface and knead until all of the ingredients are evenly incorporated.

 Flatten the dough out into a pancake shape, and pour the chopped almonds on top.
 Fold them in and give the dough a quick knead to distribute them.
 If the dough is too sticky, you can lightly dust it with flour but try to use as little as possible.